How I conquered headaches and back pain

 #neardeathexperiences #outofbodyexperiences #dreams #quantumentanglement

-Find out who we really are, beyond the mind
+Find out who you really are beyond the sense of self

 This new work is a short narrative novel that leads you to find the most mysterious and illusive aspect of life throughout the ages.
-It’s been called self realization, enlightenment, or realizing your true nature.
-Nonetheless, these terms are relatively meaningless and can only point to what exists behind that which we call the mind, body, and reality.
-I am hoping that this book can point you toward your own realization about who you are, if that’s what you desire.
+It’s been called self realization, enlightenment, illumination, and realizing your true nature.
+However, such terms are relatively meaningless except on an intellectual level.
+At best they can point to what exists behind that which we call the mind, body, and reality.

 New book: Stressing Out Over Happiness